ares466/subtitle-combiner/README.md

 4. **Use the following prompt to develop a learning plan.**

 Please analyze the provided subtitles from a lecture or series of lectures.
 Your goal is to create a clear and comprehensive learning plan that helps me understand the key concepts and major topics discussed.

-The learning plan should include the following sections:

-1.  **Major Topics and Sub-topics:** Identify the main themes and break them down into their constituent sub-topics.
-Use the information in the subtitles to structure this.
-2.  **Key Definitions and Important Terms:** List and define the essential vocabulary introduced in the lecture.
-3.  **Core Questions and Concepts:** Detail the central questions or ideas explored in the lecture.
-4.  **Analogies and Examples:** Note any analogies or examples used to simplify complex topics.
+The descriptions should be keyword-dense.
+Please walk me through the learning plan step-by-step only moving onto the next concept when I've understood the current concept.